Why does the dough rise? Leaveners!

 You need to store soda in a tightly closed container in a cool, dry place and use it within a year.
 To check if the expiration date has passed, mix the baking soda with vinegar: if there are a lot of bubbles, then the expiration date has not expired yet.

-Baking powder contains both soda and acid, which are necessary for its activation, so only liquid is needed to “activate” the baking powder.
-Cream of tartar (potassium bitartrate) and/or aluminum sulfate are the most frequently used acids.
-As well as soda, baking powder must be thoroughly mixed with dry ingredients so that the dough rises evenly.
-There are 2 types of baking powder: single and double acting.
+Baking powder contains both soda and acid, which are necessary for its activation, so the only liquid is needed to “activate” the baking powder.
+Cream of tartar (potassium bitartrate) and/or aluminum sulfate is the most frequently used acid.
+As well as soda, the baking powder must be thoroughly mixed with dry ingredients so that the dough rises evenly.
+There are 2 types of baking powder: single and double-acting.

 Single-acting baking powder contains soda and cream of tartar and starts to "work" as soon as it mixes with liquid; and, therefore, the product must be put in the oven as quickly as possible.

 Double-acting baking powder contains baking soda and 2 acids.
 The first acid activates when it’s mixed with liquid, as a result, a small amount of carbon dioxide is released; and the second one reacts to heat, due to this, carbon dioxide continues to be released after the dough has been placed in the oven.
 As a consequence, the dough may not be put in the oven immediately after adding the baking powder.
 If you add too much baking powder, the baked goods will be too bitter.